 Public Hearing Process:

 In 2001, the Town of Holland selectboard sought to widen a half-mile stretch of class 3 town highway to accommodate large vehicles.
 To make the upgrades, the town needed to remove several trees.
 Since the trees themselves were not a hazard, the town tree warden was required to hold a public hearing.
 However, no hearing took place.
 The Vermont Supreme Court ruled that the tree warden had no authority to remove the trees without first holding a public hearing as it violated the landowner’s due process rights.
-A clear removal process is needed.
+A clear removal process for all public trees is needed.

 Background of Vermont Tree Wardens